 Shapwick School is registered with the Department for Education and with the Council for the Registration of Schools Teaching Dyslexic pupils (CReSTeD) under the 'special provision' category.
-It is inspected by both Ofsted and CReSTeD.
+It is inspected by Ofsted, ISI and CReSTeD.

 The school, which is an independent school, specialises in supporting boys and girls whose education has been adversely affected by dyslexia, dyspraxia and dyscalculia.
 Around half of the students have a statement of special educational needs.

-The school offers a mix of residential and day school placements for boys and girls aged up to 18.
+The school offers a mix of residential and day school placements for boys and girls aged 8 to 18.
 Around two thirds of our students are residential.

 Children are supported in very small class sizes and curriculums are tailored to meet their needs and abilities.
 Their individual curriculum is designed to take each individual child’s own educational needs into account and maximise their opportunities for success.